elinevich/k8s_gataway/readme.md

 ### Cross namespace routing

-> Cross namespace routing is an appotunity to deploy Gateways and Routes into different Namespaces.
-It allows to attach Routes to Gateways across Namespace boundaries.
+> Cross namespace routing is an appotunity to deploy Gateways and Routes into different namespaces.
+It allows to attach Routes to Gateways across namespace boundaries.

 The Ingress demands that resources need to be in the same namespace.
 It’s not a big deal, if your cluster is managed by one team, but one-to one relationship can be a problem, if you are sharing cluster between a few teams.

 Unlike the Ingress the Kubernetes Gateway API provides cross namespace routing, that allows to use one-to-many relationship between the Gateway and Route and deploy services to the different namespaces.

 ### Routing
-> Routing allows to match on HTTP traffic and direct it to Kubernetes backends
+> Routing allows to match on HTTP traffic and direct it to Kubernetes backends.

 One of the most important features missing in Ingress is advanced traffic routing.
 Up until now, this was resolved by way of a service mesh, which made it complex and tightly coupled with the mesh implementation.